inkscope/inkscope/README.md

 inkscope
 ========

 Inkscope is  a ceph admin  interface.
-It  rely on a nosql solution.
-We use  mongodb to store real time metrics and history metric but not on the same collection.
+It  relies on a nosql solution.
+We use  mongodb to store real time metrics and history metrics but not on the same collection.
 Each collection is ruled by a TTL.

 diagrams contains diagram of inkscope architecture